GPrune-LLM: Generalization-Aware Structured Pruning for Large Language Models: Methodology

-Inspired by dynamic sparse training~\cite{liu2020dynamic}, we learn module-specific thresholds $\tau_k$ so that each module adapts its sparsity to its local score landscape.
-For attention heads, which are not modularized, a single threshold $\tau^{\mathrm{attn}}_{\ell}$ is learned per layer.
-For neuron $i$ in module $k(i)$, the pruning mask is computed as:
+After assigning reliable importance scores, MSL converts the modular ranking spaces into a concrete pruning mask by learning module-specific pruning thresholds under a global budget.
+Each module therefore adapts its sparsity to its local score landscape.
+Inspired by dynamic sparse training~\cite{liu2020dynamic}, we parameterize a learnable threshold $\tau_{k}$ per module.
+For attention heads, which are not modularized, a single threshold $\tau^{\mathrm{attn}}$ is learned per layer instead.
+The pruning masks for FFN neuron $i$ and attention head $h$ are:

-where $S(\cdot)$ is the non-differentiable binary step function.
-We apply a straight-through estimator (STE)~\cite{hubara2016binarized}, using a smooth surrogate in the backward pass to propagate gradients to the thresholds.
+where $S(x)=\mathbf{1}[x\ge 0]$ is the binary step function, $s_i$ is the importance score assigned to FFN neuron $i$, and $s^{\mathrm{attn}}_{h}$ is the importance score of attention head $h$.
+A straight-through estimator (STE)~\cite{hubara2016binarized} is used for gradient propagation through the discrete masks.